-The Stirling Lecture for 2009 is to be given by Professor Brian Cox, of Manchester University.
-The lecture is entitled ``CERN's Big Bang Machine: The Large Hadron Collider" and will be given in the Applebey Lecture Theatre, Science Laboratories on Thursday 10th December at 5.15pm.
+The Stirling Lecture for 2010 is to be given by Graham Farmelo.
+The lecture is entitled ``Paul Dirac and the religion of mathematical beauty and will be given in Calman Learning Centre 202, Science Laboratories on Thursday 9th December at 5.15pm.

 The Stirling lecture is an annual series in honour of the IPPP's Founding Director, Professor James Stirling CBE FRS.